A non-resident must have an Estonian registry code to declare income in Estonia, which means:

 The application can be submitted:

-The Estonian Tax and Customs Board will issue the code of the register of taxable persons within 10 days.
+The Estonian Tax and Customs Board will issue the non-resident code within 10 days.

-The code of taxable persons (non-resident code) given to a non-resident does not change the person’s residence.
+The non-resident code given to a non-resident does not change the person’s residence.
 A person cannot become a resident of Estonia with a non-resident code; neither does the code confirm tax residency of a foreign country.
 Non-residents must still declare their income on the non-resident's income tax return (Forms A1, E1 and V1).
 Persons who make payments to non-residents have to declare taxable payments on Annex 2 of Form TSD.

 The non-resident code is not sufficient to apply preferential tax treaty rates.
 For this purpose, it is necessary to submit to the Estonian Tax and Customs Board also a certificate of residency approved by a foreign tax authority on Form TM 3 or a certificate from a foreign tax authority containing the same data.